kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 2/README.md

 - document flow - block vs. inline

-## Assignments
+## Assignments[^1]

-1. Creating an HTML Document
+[^1]:Please note, that I do not share the solutions of the assignments, as the lecturer firmly asks not to.
+However, I share the [source code](./demos.sql) of all the coding demonstrations of the week.
+This gives a code-level insight into the week.
+It covers everything that is needed to get through the assignments with 100% of the points.

-"In this exercise you will you will practice creating a simple HTML document."
+#### 1. Creating an HTML Document

-2. Styling a page
+>"In this exercise you will you will practice creating a simple HTML document."

-"In this exercise you will you will practice applying CSS rules to HTML elements."
+The code I share [here](./index1.html) has rougly the same complexity as the original assignment.

-3. Create and style a webpage
+#### 2. Styling a page

-"In this exercise you will you will practice building your webpage using HTML and CSS."
+>"In this exercise you will you will practice applying CSS rules to HTML elements."

->"quote"
+#### 3. Create and style a webpage

-Main points, and own [shared code](./code.language)
+>"In this exercise you will you will practice building your webpage using HTML and CSS."